Easter Bunny Cake

 Bunny Cake

-This cake is so cute, it’s almost an insult to eat it.
-But no worries, Bunny Cake is delicious as well as adorable!
+This cake is so cute, that it is an insult to eat it.
+But no worries, the bunny cake is delicious as well as adorable!
 Find out how to make this fun cake at home.

 Prep Time 10 minutes